spack/spack/lib/spack/docs/tutorial_modules.rst

 For instance, it's very common the case in which the MPI implementation is already provided by vendors and is better not to be built again by Spack.

-The best way to follow along is to use a Docker image (see :ref:`module_file_tutorial_use_docker`).
-If for any reason you prefer to work locally you should read instead :ref:`module_file_tutorial_work_locally` (but be aware that all the snippets afterwards come from the docker image, so your progress may vary).
+The best way to follow along is to use a Docker image, which comes with Spack and all the software used in the following parts already pre-installed.
+If you want to proceed this way, read :ref:`module_file_tutorial_use_docker`.

+If you don't have Docker installed or for any other reason you prefer to work locally, follow instead :ref:`module_file_tutorial_work_locally` to know how to clone Spack and install the software.
+Be aware that in this case the set-up will take sensibly longer.
+Furthermore, all the snippets afterwards come from the Docker image, so your progress may vary.

 .. _module_file_tutorial_use_docker: